 The Fondazione Ing.
 Rodolfo Debenedetti, in collaboration with Bocconi University, is involved in the 'Obiettivo Lavoro' research project, aimed at facilitating the transition of vocational school students from the school to the labour market.

-The first phase of the project, which will be carried out during 2023, includes some pilot activities involving a limited number of schools in Lombardy.
-The following year, the activities will be extended to many vocational schools in Emilia-Romagna, Lombardy and Veneto.
+The first phase of the project, currently ongoing, includes some pilot activities involving a limited number of schools in Lombardy.
+During school year 2023/2024, the activities will be extended to many vocational schools in Italy.

 The project involves several types of activities:

 - Collection of information on the school experience, future plans and employment outcomes of vocational school graduates, by means of questionnaires addressed to students